hushell/sib_meta_learn/README.md

 # Synthetic information bottleneck for transductive meta-learning
-This repo contains the implementation of the *synthetic information bottleneck* algorithm for few-shot classification on Mini-ImageNet, which is used in the ICLR 2020 paper
+This repo contains the implementation of the *synthetic information bottleneck* algorithm for few-shot classification on Mini-ImageNet, which is used in our ICLR 2020 paper
 [Empirical Bayes Transductive Meta-Learning with Synthetic Gradients](https://openreview.net/forum?id=Hkg-xgrYvH).

 If our code is helpful for your research, please consider citing: